 Did you know leftovers are the most expensive food in the house?
 They’re the product of your money, your time & your energy.

-Start to think of leftovers in a new way: as fabulous building blocks just waiting to be refashioned into something marvelous.
-(Scroll to the bottom for links to pages dealing with specific leftovers) not something to sit in the fridge until tossed.
+Start to think of leftovers in a new way: as fabulous building blocks just waiting to be refashioned into something marvelous, (scroll to the bottom for links to pages dealing with specific leftovers) not something to sit in the fridge until tossed.

 There are two types of leftovers: Planned and those Smidges & Titches cluttering up your fridge.

-And while there may be some overlap between the two types as far as ideas and recipes, I categorized leftovers by type to help you find the ideas & inspiration you may need.
+And while there may be some overlap between the two types as far as ideas and recipes, I like to categorize leftovers by type to help you find the ideas & inspiration you may need.

 Be intentional about your money, food & time.
 Make extra for your own “convenience food,” later.
-It’s cooking smart.
 Develop a knack for identifying opportunities to shortcut meals.
 It’s cooking smart.
 You’ll see many tags for “Planned Leftovers” & Menus that include leftovers throughout the site.

-- At most basic, planning for leftovers might be making a large meal so you’ll have leftover for lunch or dinner, later.
+- At most basic, planning for leftovers might be making a large meal so you’ll have leftovers.

-- It might be making use of a large cut of meat or poultry or other longer cooked item and planning several meals from it.
+- It might be making use of a longer cooking item (meat or poultry, or grains & beans) & planning several meals from it.

-- It could be cooking more of an ingredient at the beginning of the week and making use of that extra, later.
+- It could be preparing & cooking more of an ingredient at the beginning of the week and making use of that extra, later.

 - It certainly can mean cooking and freezing with plans to serve those meals later.